Spain's iconic Parador hotels to lay off hundreds

 But after five days of negotiations with unions that ended overnight, owner Paradores de Turismo agreed to more than halve the number of layoffs and limited closures to a single hotel.

-State-funded Paradores, which lost 77 million euros (63 million pounds) in 2011, will also cut salaries and close some of its more than 90 hotels out of season.
+State-funded Paradores, which lost 77 million euros in 2011, will also cut salaries and close some of its more than 90 hotels out of season.

 They are scattered across Spain in converted castles, monasteries and mansions, including in the grounds of one of the country's leading tourist attractions, Granada's Alhambra palace.